 Residual stress laboratory and stress analysis center

-All the stresses that exist in materials, without the application of any external load, are termed residual stresses.
+All the stresses that exist in materials are termed residual stresses.

 The main strain gage methods used for measuring residual stresses are:

 Hole drilling strain gage method